physnerds/SoADesign/README.md

 ## Introduction
 This is a simple test suite designed to work in a local machine that supports ROOT with RNTuple.
 This was tested in M2 chip Macbook.
 Detailed version of this test suite that includes HDF5 related tests and GPU offloading is here [https://github.com/physnerds/rntuple_test.git] But is only tested in Perlmutter.

+## Dependencies
+1. ROOT (preferably >=6.30 but at least greater than 6.28)
+2. HDF5 (Version Greater than 1.14).
+Currently HDF5 is not needed but later modules will be added.
+3. BOOST: Required for Pre-processing macro generation.
+4. CMake (Version Greater than 3.20)

+Almost all the dependencies are available via package manager like Conda or Brew.
+For ROOT with version 6.30 or greater, source installation is required.

 ## Building Code

 1. Download the Code from github.